Updated on 26th December 2025

 - Solution: Take the light casing off and closely examine the wiring for any frays, loose connection or damage.
 If you’re comfortable with making basic electrical repairs yourself, you might try fixing the wiring yourself.
 If so, it may be better to just replace the lights. so it may address your question of my outdoor solar lights are not working

-4. Preventive Measures to Ensure Outdoor Solar Lights Last Longer
+4. Preventive Measures to Ensure Outdoor Solar Lights Last Longe

 It is important that you care for your outdoor lights so that you do not cause any of the issues that might occur in future and so your lifespan can last longer.
 Some best practices are displayed below.